 Now, here’s a caveat.
 If you need to make money fast, I recommend looking for a job.
 While I prefer most of the options on this list to ordinary employment, most of them involve developing either a new skillset or a product of some sort, which can take up to three months or longer.

 If you’re in a tight spot and need to get some extra cash quickly, the responsible thing is to seek employment.
 Chasing get-rich-quick schemes and done-for-you products will only waste your time (and money).
+You could always start with an online job, such as being an online tutor, and then move into more business oriented activities as you gain the skills.

 But if you do have the time to develop a particular set of skills or create a great product, read on.
 There are tons of ideas on this list that you can get started on for free today.
+And none of them pay in gift cards or cashback schemes – these are all effective side hustles for making real cash.
+What’s more, many of these methods can be used to create passive income over time.

 Make Money Online Canada WITHOUT Dying of Boredom

-If you found this article by searching “make money online in Canada” or something similar, then you’ve already proven my methods work.
+If you found this article by searching “make money online Canada” or something similar, then you’ve already proven my methods work.
 This blog post is full of affiliate links, which is the #1 method for generating income online on my list.
 In each subheading below I’ll explain what the method is and how to get started doing it.
 If you follow one of my links and buy something or sign up, there’s a good chance I’ll get a commission as a result.

 If you’re still wondering “What is Affiliate Marketing?” then tap that link, I wrote an entire article on the topic.
 In a nutshell, affiliate marketing is what I outlined above.
 You direct people, or “drive traffic”, to an offer.
 When someone buys the product or service using your affiliate link, you’ll earn a commission.

 In essence, affiliate marketing means getting paid to bridge the gap between vendor and customer.
 There are a number of ways to do that, and the method you choose will depend on your passions, skills, and available resources.
+Affiliate marketing can be a great way to earn extra money, and most programs pay out regularly through PayPal.
+But despite what you may have heard, it isn’t a great way to “make money fast” because there’s usually a delay and a minimum threshold before you get paid.

 How to Start Affiliate Marketing